BenjaminPlanterose/UMtools/README.md

 # 10600328 3538  439     11
 ```

-The information about the standard deviation of fluorescence intensities is highly valuable and has rarely made it to the literature.
+We particularly highlight the standard deviation of fluorescence intensities, as it is highly valuable and has rarely made it to the literature.

 ## Extracting raw intensities